Skip to content

 end

-All AstNode objects have a kind field which denotes the broader category that the node falls into and a tag field which specifies the exact node type.
-So in this case, the query.findAllFromRoot call above will return all nodes which are number literals in our source AST.
+All CstNode objects have a kind field which denotes the broader category that the node falls into and a tag field which specifies the exact node type.
+So in this case, the query.findAllFromRoot call above will return all nodes which are number literals in our source CST.

 Since we want to double all of these numbers, we extend our program to construct a table which maps all the number literals we've just collected to a string that each one should be replaced with: